comunica/website/pages/docs/2_modify/1_getting_started/1_custom_config_cli.md

 Essentially, this config file contains a list of imports to smaller config files, which are loaded in when Comunica reads this config file.

-These imported config files are fragmented by the buses components apply to.
+These imported config files each represent a component on a particular bus.
 For example `ccqs:config/query-operation/actors.json` refers to all actors that are registered on the query operation bus, and `ccqs:config/query-operation/mediators.json` refers to the mediators that are defined over the query operation bus.